glitter-xyz/glittr/README.md

 ### Windows

 These executables are not signed, so in any prompts where Windows would generally show developer information, it will warn you that this app is not signed.
-This would cost me money, and the process is a bit convoluted.

-This should not prevent its usage.
+This should not prevent its usage however.
+Signing Windows applications is a bit expensive for an open-source application.

 ### MacOS